joeyfurness/sound-collider/README.md

 Download the dependencies listed
 Compile using the openframeworks "ProjectGenerator"

-(I also have a Mac build available)
+(There is a Mac build available in bin)